jason-lequyer/DominoDenoise/README.md

 conda install -c conda-forge tifffile=2021.7.2 conda install -c anaconda scipy=1.7.3
 ```
-If the installs don't work, removing the specific version may fix this (to do this remove everything after the equals sign, including the equals sign e.g. conda install -c conda-forge tifffile).
+If the installs don't work, removing the specific version may fix this (to do this remove everything after the equals sign, including the equals sign.
+E.g. conda install -c conda-forge tifffile).
 # Using Domino Denoise on your 2D grayscale data

 Create a folder in the master directory (the directory that contains DD.py) and put your noisy images into it.
 Then open anaconda prompt/terminal and run the following: